nickeblewis/headforcode-gatsby/README.md

 ## TODO LIST

-- Do a similar thing to FG with css but shall probably take the SASS version and teach Dan about that
+- Do a similar thing to FG with css but shall probably take the SASS version and teach Dan about that - TODO
-- Add Google Analytics
+- Add Google Analytics - TODO
-- Add Disqus (having issues with this at the moment)
+- Add Disqus (having issues with this at the moment) - DONE
+- Started upgrading to v1.0 under a branch called beta, will return to that - TODO

 # Reading list
 - http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-merge